So why is manual article rewriting important for ranking on Google?

 Still not convinced that manual rewriting is the way to go?

-Well, here are 8 good reasons for manually re-writing your articles…
+Well, here are 8 good reasons for manually re-writing or paraphrasing your articles…

 1. Duplicate content penalty